rsspdc/checklists/checklists/specific-record.md

 ## Documentation

+- [ ] Project has suitable documentation
-- [ ] Project has README file
+    - [ ] 	🥉Project has README file
         - [ ] README provides a description of the project structure so that the user knows which directories to find things in
         - [ ] README contains instructions with sufficient detail for someone else to re-run the analysis
+    - [ ]  	🥈
+    - [ ]  	🥇
+    - [ ]  	🏆

+In some cases for small and simple projects a README file is sufficient documentation, if this is genuinely all that you need you qualify for a platinum rating.

 <details>
 <ul>
     <li>